bluetox/Oblivion-messenger/README.md

 - **Password Storage**: Passwords are stored securely using bcrypt, providing robust protection against brute-force attacks.

 ### End-to-End Encryption (E2EE)
-Every interaction in 2EITRAM2 is encrypted, ensuring complete confidentiality:
+Every interaction in Oblivion is encrypted, ensuring complete confidentiality:
 - **Key Exchange**: Uses Kyber 1024, a quantum-resistant algorithm, to establish secure keys.
 - **Data Encryption**: Messages are encrypted using AES-GCM with unique keys and initialization vectors for each message.
 - **Message Signing**: Employs Dilithium for message authentication and integrity.